RiskInMind™ - Security Policy

 • Indemnification: Contracts include provisions for liability in case of breaches due to our negligence.

-• Contractual Commitments: Our standard agreements (or DPAs) mandate alignment with GLBA/NCUA, prompt incident notifications, and cooperation in responses.
+• Contractual Commitments: Our standard agreements mandate alignment with GLBA/NCUA and prompt incident notifications.

 6. Vulnerability Disclosure Program

-Our SOC 2® Type 2 Report, issued by SECURANCE PRO, validates the operating effectiveness of our controls over a 12-month period.
+Our SOC 2 Type 2 Report, issued by SECURANCE PRO, validates the operating effectiveness of our controls over a 12-month period.
 Key findings include no material weaknesses in security or privacy criteria.
-Clients can request a copy under NDA for due diligence purposes.
-The report aligns with AICPA Trust Services Criteria and supports GLBA compliance demonstrations.

 For questions or to request documents, contact hello@riskinmind.ai.